By Terry Corbell

 - His blog also indicated his whole purpose in life seemed to heavily promote mobile banking – but he did not disclose why.

-Then, it was hard not to chortle about our ostensibly disingenuous blogger, when I was able to write this follow-up article: Our Mobile-Banking Warnings about Security Prove Prophetic.
-And yes, you guessed it — the blogger didn’t dare challenge the details in the second column on mobile banking.
+Then, it was hard not to chortle about our ostensibly disingenuous blogger, when I refuted his claims.
+And yes, you guessed it — the blogger didn’t dare challenge my information in the second column on mobile banking.

 From the Coach’s Corner, for writing tips, here are related resources: